 Irrigation system design:

 The design layout of fields, storages and channels are a significant influence on farm WUE.
-There are four irrigation system designs used in the Australian cotton industry, with furrow irrigation being the main one use in cotton.
+There are four irrigation system designs used in the Australian cotton industry, with furrow irrigation being the main one used.
 Alternative systems can reduce labour costs and allow for more precise water application, however systems must be designed, installed and managed correctly to maximise WUE and ensure they meet the water requirements of the crop.

 - Furrow irrigation: Over the bank siphon/furrow irrigation is well suited to cracking clay cotton soils, with fully optimised siphon systems achieving performance levels similar to overhead systems.
 Small changes in management may increase WUE significantly: irrigation flow rates and cut off times should be managed to maximise application efficiency and distribution uniformity, which will reduce runoff, deep drainage and loss of nutrients.
 For more, read the CottonInfo furrow irrigation fact sheet, found under Publications below.